By DOUG IBENDAHL • October 12, 2015

 Form of Petition.
 Fill out the Ward Committeeman Primary Petition and print the completed form.

 Circulate Petitions.
-The petition circulation period began on September 6th.
-The last day to collect petition signatures is December 5th.
+The petition circulation period began on September 1st.
+The last day to collect petition signatures is November 30 (also the last date to file your petitions).

 HELPFUL TIP: Be the first to sign your Petition!
 You can sign your own petition (as a registered voter) and circulate your own Ward Committeeman Candidate Petition.

 Meet the Signature Requirement.
-Ward Committeeman Petitions must contain no less than the number of signatures equal to 5% of the Republican primary electors of the Ward, but no more than 8% of those same electors.
+Ward Committeeman Petitions must contain no less than the number of signatures equal to 5% of the Republican primary electors of the Ward, but no more than 16% of those same electors (or 50 more than the minimum, whichever is greater).
 Signature requirements for each Ward may be obtained from the Chicago Board of Elections here.
-(See page 7.)
+(See page 8.)

 Loyalty Oath (Optional)